ipv6-feet-under/WriteUps-dCTF21/Very secure website/README.md

 ![admin.png](admin.png)

 However we can't do that for our password.
 But what we can do is realizing that they only use a equal-equal operator (==) to compare the hash to the password.
 And we also know that any string starting with a "0e" in PHP is essential a "0" when compared with an equal-equal operator (for reference: https://www.whitehatsec.com/blog/magic-hashes/).
-So all we need to is find another string that translated to 0.
-These are calles "magic hashes" and can be found on this repo for example: https://github.com/spaze/hashes
+So all we need to do is to find another string that translates to 0.
+These are called "magic hashes" and can be found on this repo for example: https://github.com/spaze/hashes

 So we can just login using these credentials:
 ```